Broadway playwright Terrence McNally dies of coronavirus complications

-LOS ANGELES, March 24 (Reuters) - Tony award-winning playwright Terrence McNally, known for plays like “Love!
+LOS ANGELES (Reuters) - Tony award-winning playwright Terrence McNally, known for plays like “Love!
 Valour!
 Compassion!” and for musical version of “Kiss of the Spider Woman,” died on Tuesday of complications related to the coronavirus, his representative said.

 Matt Polk said McNally, 81, died in a hospital in Florida.
 The Broadway theater veteran was a lung cancer survivor and had lived with a chronic respiratory condition.